Why are clinical trials conducted?

 Are travel expenses reimbursed?

-Yes, if you need to travel to attend the study visits, all travel related costs are reimbursed including meals, hotel, transportation, and even airfare.
+Yes, if you need to travel to attend the study visits, all travel related costs are reimbursed including meals, hotel, transportation, and airfare.

 Are study-related medical care expenses covered in association with the trials?